coudertlab/CrystalNets.jl/docs/src/index.md

 # CrystalNets.jl

-`CrystalNets.jl` is a a Julia package for automatic detection and identification of net topologies underlying crystalline materials.
+`CrystalNets.jl` is a Julia package for automatic detection and identification of net topologies underlying crystalline materials.
 Its inputs can be chemical files in any format recognized by [chemfiles](https://chemfiles.org/).